-- 1.1 The Council welcomes petitions as a way in which people can let the Council know their concerns. - 1.2 A petition will be treated as such if it is identified as being a petition, or if it seems to the Head of Legal & Democratic Services that it is intended to be a petition.
+- 1.1 The Council welcomes petitions as a way in which people can let the Council know their concerns.
+Petitions also provide a method for the public to request a review of decisions by the Council, Executive, or another decision making body of the Council. - 1.2 A petition will be treated as such if it is identified as being a petition, or if it seems to the Head of Legal & Democratic Services that it is intended to be a petition.
 A petition created both on-line and on paper will only be treated as being a single petition if the action requested is identical.
-The paper element of the petition must be received by the Council before the date of the closure of the on-line element. - 1.3 In the event that 2 petitions are submitted by different petition organisers where the action requested is identical, the first petitioner to submit their petition will, where relevant, have the opportunity to present their petition to a meeting.
+The paper element of the petition must be received by the Council before the date of the closure of the on-line element. - 1.3 In the event that 2 petitions are submitted by different petition organisers where the action requested is identical, the first petitioner to submit their petition will, where relevant, have the opportunity to present their petition to a meeting. - 1.4 A petition will not be accepted where the action requested is, in the view of the Monitoring Officer, the same as a petition considered within the previous six months.